brefphp/bref/docs/first-steps.md

 The following files have been created in your project:

 - `index.php` contains the function code
-- `template.yaml` contains the AWS SAM configuration for deploying on AWS
+- `serverless.yml` contains the configuration for deploying on AWS

 ## Editing the code